monarch-initiative/monarch-legacy/README.md

     > bash install.sh

-According to the `nvm` site, this script will mod
+According to the `nvm` site, this script will modify your `.bashrc` or `.bash_profile` automatically.
+See [Manual Install](https://github.com/creationix/nvm#manual-install) for more information if the above `install.sh` does not work.

+### Installing NodeJS via `n`

+There is a tool called `n` that may be useful for installing the proper NodeJS versions if the `nvm`-based solutions above do not work.
+You may have also adopted `n` for a different project, in which case it may be used for Monarch.

+The `n` tool is available from [https://github.com/tj/n](https://github.com/tj/n) where you can find the necessary instructions.

 ---

 ## Legacy RingoJS installation and launch instructions

-The RingoJS version of Monarch is currently deprecated as we are committed to making the NodeJS experience awesome.
+The RingoJS version of Monarch is currently deprecated as we are committed to making the Monarch NodeJS experience great.
 It is likely that the RingoJS support for Monarch will be eliminated in the near future.
 Until then, the following instructions should assist in running the RingoJS version.

 1. Install RingoJS - http://ringojs.org